-Student Travel
+Student Travel Absences

 If parents are planning to travel off-island (inter-island, mainland or international) with their child during the school year, they must notify the school office by emailing attendance@universitylaboratoryschool.org at least two weeks prior to departure date.
 In the communication, parents must include reason for travel, period of absence (dates) and return to school date.
-Parents will receive a confirmation and an administrator will notify teachers for planning purposes.
+Parents will receive a confirmation acknowledging receipt of planned absence.
+Students (grades 6-12) are responsible for contacting their teachers directly to make arrangements for any make-up work or missed tests/quizzes.
+Parents of students in grades K-5 should contact their child's teacher directly to inquire about make-up work.
+Students are not exempt from schoolwork for student travel absences.